 In our study, the density of lymphocytes around the granulomas was sparse in most instances (72%), which is consistent with the conventional findings in sarcoidosis.
 Interestingly, a moderate density of lymphocytes around granulomas was observed in 24% of cases, while one case showed a dense lymphocytic infiltrate around the sarcoidal granulomas, clinically manifesting as papular sarcoidosis.
-Variable density of lymphocytes around granulomas has also been observed in other series.^{8,13-14}

-We observed small foci of fibrinoid necrosis within the granulomas in 4 cases (16%).
-Although sarcoidosis typically shows non-necrotising granulomas, focal necrosis within granulomas has been described in otherwise typical cases in 1-27% studies, suggesting that this may not be an exceptional finding.
-7-9,13,15 In fact, even caseous necrosis, a usual finding in infective pathologies such as cutaneous tuberculosis or leishmaniasis, has been described in rare instances of cutaneous sarcoidosis.17 Fibrosis, observed in 8% of the cases, has also been reported in other studies in 1-18% of patients.
-8,9,13 Foreign material within giant cells has been described in 22-77% of cutaneous sarcoidosis biopsies, whereas only one of our patient with scar sarcoidosis showed polarizable foreign material.
+Variable density of lymphocytes around granulomas has also been observed in other series.
+8,13-14 granulomas has been described in otherwise typical cases in 1-27% studies, suggesting that this may not be an exceptional finding.
+T-9,13,15 In fact, even caseous necrosis, a usual finding in infective pathologies such as cutaneous tuberculosis or leishmaniasis, has been described in rare instances of cutaneous sarcoidosis.
+Fibrosis, observed in 8% of the cases, has also been reported in other studies in 1-18% of patients.
+Proeign material within giant cells has been described in 22-77% of cutaneous sarcoidosis biopsies, whereas only one of our patient with scar sarcoidosis showed polarizable foreign material.
 There is a greater likelihood of finding foreign material in lesions located at injury sites, suggesting that foreign substances may serve as a nidus for granulomatous reaction.
-16
+The supplies that the supplies of the supplies of